 Rhinoplasty addresses the aesthetic appearance of the nose; a revision rhinoplasty addresses aesthetic and functional issues that have arisen from a previous procedure.
-Board-certified New Jersey otolaryngologist Dr. Scott Kay performs rhinoplasty and revision rhinoplasty surgeries for patients, including those throughout Princeton and Plainsboro, in the Central New Jersey area at Princeton Otolaryngology Associates.
+Board-certified New Jersey otolaryngologist Dr. Scott Kay performs rhinoplasty and revision rhinoplasty surgeries for patients, including those throughout Princeton, Monroe and Plainsboro, in the Central New Jersey area at Princeton Otolaryngology Associates.

 What is Revision Rhinoplasty / Rhinoplasty?

 Rhinoplasty, commonly known as a “nose job,” is a surgery that reconstructs or repairs the nose to change its appearance.
 Length, profile, nose tip, and width can be addressed with this procedure.
 The goal of rhinoplasty is to produce an aesthetically pleasing nose.

 Revision rhinoplasty can be performed to improve upon the first surgery.
 It is typically desired by patients who are not satisfied with the outcome of their surgery or have functional concerns.

 Rhinoplasty and revision rhinoplasty offer desirable benefits to the patient, including: